-Two types of entries were possible during the TIMSS 2015 data capture: valid data values and missing data values.
-Missing data can be assigned a value of omitted/invalid, or not administered during data capture.
-The IEA DPC applied additional missing codes to the data to facilitate further analyses.
+Two types of entries were possible during the PIRLS 2016 data capture: valid data values and missing data values.
+Missing data can be assigned a value of "omitted/invalid" or "not administered" during data capture.
+IEA Hamburg applied additional missing codes to the data to facilitate further analyses.
 This process led to four distinct types of missing data in the international database:

 - Omitted or invalid: The respondent had a chance to answer the question but did not do so, leaving the corresponding item or question blank.
 This code was also used if the response was uninterpretable or out-of-range. - Not administered: This signified that the item or question was not administered to the respondent, which meant that the respondent could not read and answer the question.
-The not administered missing code was used for those student test items that were not in the set of assessment blocks administered to a student either deliberately (due to the rotation of assessment blocks) or, in a very few cases, due to technical failure or incorrect translations.
+The not administered missing code was used for those student test items that were not in the set of assessment blocks administered to a student either deliberately (due to the rotation of assessment blocks) or in rare cases due to technical failure or incorrect translations.
 This missing code was also used for those records that were included in the international database but did not contain a single response to one of the assigned questionnaires.
-This situation applied to students who participated in the student test but the parent/guardian did not answer the home questionnaire.

-In addition, the not administered code was used for individual questionnaire items that a national center decided not to include in the country-specific version of the questionnaire.

-- Logically not applicable: The respondent answered a preceding filter question in a way that made the following dependent questions not relevant to him or her. - Not reached: This applied only to the individual items of the student achievement test and indicated those items that students did not attempt due to a lack of time.
+For example, this situation applied to home questionnaire data for students who participated in the student test but the parent/guardian did not answer the home questionnaire.
+In addition, the not administered code was used for individual questionnaire items that a national center decided not to include in the country-specific version of the questionnaire. - Logically not applicable: The respondent answered a preceding filter question in a way that made the following dependent questions not relevant to him or her. - Not reached: This applied only to the individual items of the student achievement test and indicated those items that students did not attempt due to a lack of time.
 "Not reached" codes were derived as follows: First, the last answer given by a student in a session is identified.
 This could be either a valid or invalid response to an item.
 The first omitted response after this last answer is coded as "omitted," but all following responses to these items in the session are then coded as "not reached."
-For example, the response pattern "1942999999" (where "9" represents "omitted") is recoded to "19429RRRR" (where "R" represents "not reached").
+For example, the response pattern "1 9 4 2 9 9 9 9 9 9" (where "9" represents "omitted") is recoded to "1 9 4 2 9 R R R R R" (where "R" represents "not reached").